humanauction/noise-noise/README.md

 ### Noise Selector Page

 1. Navigate to `/selector/selector/`
-2. Click on any colored noise card
+2. Click on any colored noise card to reveal controls
-3. Use play/pause/loop controls
+3. Use play/pause/loop buttons
-4. Adjust volume with the slider
+4. Adjust volume with the range slider

+**Audio files are loaded from:** `/static/audio/{color}.wav`

 ### Multi-Track Mixer